tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

    the CID value it will receive and use to identify the connection, so an implementation can choose to always recieve CIDs of a fixed length.
-If, however, an implementation chooses to receive different lengths of CID, the assigned CID values must be self-deliniating since there is no other mechanism available to determine what connection (and thus, what CID length) is in use.
+If, however, an implementation chooses to receive different lengths of CID, the assigned CID values must be self-delineating since there is no other mechanism available to determine what connection (and thus, what CID length) is in use.